|

 Red card - I.W.W. membership card.
 See Wobbly.

 Red cross - Morphine.
-Source: American Tramp and Underworld
+Source: American Tramp and Underworld Slang.

 Red lead - Ketchup.
 Source: American Tramp and Underworld Slang.